vaporif/axelar-relayer-core/README.md

 ### Blockchain-Specific Configuration

+#### BigInt Precision for Token Amounts

+The `amplifier-api` crate provides compile-time configuration to optimize numeric precision for your specific blockchain.
+See the [amplifier-api README](./crates/amplifier-api/README.md#bigint-type-configuration) for details.

 #### TLS Certificate Configuration

 The relayer requires TLS certificates to authenticate with the Amplifier API.
 You have two options: